starsofchance/starsofchance/README.md

 A Front-End Developer ⌨

-I will never give up on my dreams and will try my best to catch up to a world, moving at the speed of light! ⚡
+I will never give up on my dreams, and I will strive my hardest to keep up with a world that is moving at the speed of light! ⚡